-We set up this mobile health care center program to make medical services for families with children affordable, and provide regular free primary medical care as well as provide timely appointments with qualified professionals.
-Cooperation with Children’s University Hospital (BKUS) has been a cornerstone of our activities, as RMHC Latvija provides technical and material resources to BKUS professionals (medical doctors and specialists), who then can carry out their professional work in Latvian regions where it is needed.
+The University Children’s Hospital (BKUS) co-operation with the Care Mobile directly impacts Latvian children’s health care .
+This cooperation is a cornerstone of the organization, as RMHC Latvija provides technical and material resources to BKUS professionals (medical doctors and specialists), who then can carry out their professional work in Latvian regions where it is needed.

-The Care Mobile is a 17 meter long, modern vehicle which is equipped to provide medical services.
-The Care Mobile program has the advantage of the ability to transform and expand the existing range of services, by offering specialist care, which takes into account the most urgent needs.
-At present, the Care Mobile team consists of more than 30 doctors – Pediatricians Ophthalmologists, Child Neurologists, Pulmonologists /Allergy specialists, Endocrinologists, Gastroenterologists, Cardiologists, and specialists in the premature babies program.
+At present, the Care Mobile team consists of Pediatricians Ophthalmologists, Child Neurologists, Pulmonologists /Allergy specialists, Endocrinologists, Gastroenterologists, Cardiologists, and specialists in the premature babies program.
 The team is adapting to identified community needs and will continue to expand and change as necessary.

 In order to accurately select the places the Care Mobile should visit, we work closely with BKUS, the Ministry of Health and the Latvian Union of Municipalities.
 In the future we hope to cooperate with the Rural General Practitioners Association as well.
 These institutions are familiar with the health care landscape and can identify the greatest need for our health care programs.